-(Content Notice: Please be aware that this article contains content about suicide.
-If you’re contemplating suicide, please call the National Suicide Prevention Lifeline at 1-800-273-8255 or dial 911.
-These services provide free, confidential support 24 hours/day, and can assist you with finding the resources you need to get help.)
+(Content Notice: Please be advised this article contains content about suicide.
+If you’re contemplating suicide, please call the National Suicide Prevention Lifeline at 988.
+This service provides free, confidential support 24 hours a day and can assist you with finding the resources you need to get help.)

 Depression and anxiety are no strangers to chronic Lyme disease patients.
-The neuropsychiatric symptoms — defined as involving both neurology and psychiatry — can be debilitating, particularly when added to the physical symptoms of Lyme, and experts suspect they’re not just a side effect of struggling with chronic illness in general.
+The neuropsychiatric symptoms — defined as involving both neurology and psychiatry — can be debilitating, particularly when added to the physical symptoms of Lyme, and experts suspect the symptoms aren’t just a side effect of struggling with a chronic illness in general.

 In fact, there’s a growing body of evidence that Lyme disease may be a causative agent for depression and anxiety.
-Yet, many mental health professionals and healthcare providers aren’t aware that Borrelia, the bacteria most commonly associated with Lyme disease, along with coinfections like Bartonella and Babesia can contribute to mental health symptoms.
-And to make matters worse, the stigma that surrounds mental health combined with the contentious politicization of persistent Lyme disease often fosters an unwelcoming environment for those seeking help.
+Yet, many mental health professionals and health care providers aren’t aware that borrelia, the bacteria most commonly associated with Lyme disease, along with coinfections like bartonella and babesia can contribute to mental health symptoms.
+And to make matters worse, the stigma surrounding mental health combined with the contentious politicization of persistent Lyme disease often fosters an unwelcoming environment for those seeking help.

-Because many healthcare professionals don’t know just how prevalent the neuropsychiatric manifestations of Lyme disease can be, patients can be mistaken as unmotivated, lazy, or obstinate.
-Consequently, patients often feel abandoned, confused, and misunderstood by the very system they look to for help.
+Because many health care professionals don’t know just how prevalent the neuropsychiatric manifestations of Lyme disease can be, patients can be mistaken as unmotivated, lazy, or obstinate.
+Consequently, many often feel abandoned, confused, and misunderstood by the very system they look to for help.

-Based on his experience, Dr. Bransfield has identified some critical risk factors that can contribute to the prevalence of suicide among Lyme patients.
+Based on his experience, Dr. Bransfield has identified some critical risk factors that may contribute to the prevalence of suicide among Lyme patients.
 They are: